Brand0nLe/Delicious-Discoveries/README.md

 ## Disclaimer

 This project, Delicious Discoveries, is a personal and educational endeavor.
 It uses the Yelp Fusion API (https://www.yelp.com/developers/documentation/v3) to fetch and display data but is not affiliated with or endorsed by Yelp Inc. This project is purely for the purpose of practicing and developing my skills in front-end development, with a focus on React.js and TypeScript.
 It is also an exercise in learning to integrate and use third-party APIs.
 All restaurant information is provided by the Yelp Fusion API, and this application claims no ownership or responsibility for this data.

+Due to the fact that the Yelp Fusion API has very strict guidelines for their display requirements, I will be taking my time to do this project on the side and try to slowly develop it as I further my skills in web development.
+I want to make sure I don't make any beginner mistakes and abide by their terms of service.
+If you're interested in seeing my journey developing this app, go ahead and give a it a star or reach out to me via any of my listed methods of contact. ** Also this will be 100% just for my personal use to strengthen my skills.
+There are no plans for commercial use.**

 ## Contact